dz4k/denizaksimsek.com/entries/2024/fruit-credits.md

 ---
-title: Fruit Credits: a personal accounting app based on hledger
+title: 'Fruit Credits: a personal accounting app based on hledger'
 ---

 I recently published the first pre-release version of [Fruit Credits] on Flathub.